cealsair/EAPonAllinOneOCPonAzure/README.md

 # Azure template for instantiating and deploying a standalone Red Hat JBoss EAP on OCP on Azure

-**NOTE: This template creates an ephemeral instance of OpenShift Container Platform**
+**NOTE: This template creates an ephemeral instance of OpenShift Container Platform.
+You are responsible for backing up any data that you want to save while using this instance**

 1. Create a Single VM OpenShift deployment using the Azure Portal